Bridging Loan Guide

 As bridging loans have higher rates of interest than standard mortgages, it is practical to have a shorter time frame for borrowers to repay the loan.

-What’s more, bridging loans are typically used to bridge a gap between finances, so the loan is often only required for a short period of time, where borrowers pay it back when their next stage of funding becomes available.
+What’s more, bridging loans are typically used to bridge a gap between finances.
+This means that they ideal for finance over a short period of time, where borrowers pay it back when their next stage of funding becomes available.

 A person can normally choose to pay off a loan at any time within the 12 month time period without penalty.
-It is important when taking out a bridging loan not to simply look at the interest rate being charged but at the overall cost including all fees.
+It is important not to simply look at the interest rate of the bridging loan but at the overall cost including all fees.

 Bridging loan payments and interest rates